Venafi/vssh-cli/.github/README.md

 ## License

-Copyright &copy; Venafi, Inc. All rights reserved.
+Copyright &copy; CyberArk, Inc. All rights reserved.

 vSSH CLI is licensed under the Apache License, Version 2.0.
 See `LICENSE` for the full license text.

-Please direct questions/comments to opensource@venafi.com.
+Please direct questions/comments to mis.support@cyberark.com.